jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/accountSettings/accountSettings.rst

 3. Require uppercase letters.
 It means that password should contain at least N uppercase letters where N is value "uppercase" in configuration.
 To make it stricter use value bigger or equal as in configuration.
 But don't use quantity of symbols bigger than maximum available length of password
 4. Require lowercase letters.
 It means that password should contain at least N lowercase letters where N is value "lowercase" in configuration.
 To make it stricter use value bigger or equal as in configuration.
 But don't use quantity of symbols bigger than maximum available length of password
 5. Require numeric value.
 It means that password should contain at least N numeric symbols where N is value "digit" in configuration.
 To make it stricter use value bigger or equal as in configuration.
 But don`t use quantity of symbols bigger than maximum available length of password
-6. Require at least one special character ! @ # $ % ^ & * ( ) _ + - = [] {} |.
+6. Require at least one special character.
 It means that password should contain at least N special characters where N is value "special-symbol" in configuration.
 To make it stricter use value bigger or equal as in configuration.
 But don't use quantity of symbols bigger than maximum available length of password
 7. Do not allow repeat.
 It means that password shouldn't contain repeated symbols.
 So if in configuration is "Don't allow repeat" value 3, you can't use three repeated characters ("111", "aaa" or etc.).
 To make this option stricter use lower or equal value "repeat-character" as in configuration
 8. Allow whitespace in password.
 This option allows or disallows to use whitespaces in password
 9. Do not allow the use of forbidden passwords.
 This option allows or disallows to use forbidden passwords